Giving Compass' Take:

 This past August, during Black Philanthropy Month, BFF’s founders spoke with Ford about their mission, the role of Black feminists in creating change, and their plans to shake up philanthropy.

-Read the full article about Black feminist fund founders from the Ford Foundation.
+Read the full article about Black Feminist Fund at Ford Foundation.